Travel.State.Gov > International Travel > Learn About Your Destination > The Bahamas International Travel Information

-Road Conditions and Safety: Driving in The Bahamas is on the left side of the road (i.e. opposite to the United States).
-Traffic congestion in Nassau is severe, and drivers occasionally display aggressive or careless tendencies.
-You should always drive defensively and be alert to cars pulling out in front of you from side streets.
+Road Conditions and Safety: Driving in The Bahamas is on the left-hand side of the road.
+Traffic congestion in Nassau is severe, and drivers frequently display aggressive or careless tendencies.
+Accidents involving pedestrians on New Providence Island are common.
+Drive defensively and be alert to cars pulling out from side streets.
 Local practice is to allow this on an individual basis.
 It is not uncommon to see poorly maintained or excessively loaded vehicles on roadways.
 Rural roads can be narrow, winding, and in poor condition.

 Road flooding occurs frequently in many areas, including Nassau and Freeport, during and after rainstorms.
-Drivers should be alert for unmarked or poorly marked construction zones.
+Be alert for unmarked or poorly marked construction zones.

-Traffic Laws: It is the law that all drivers and their passengers wear seat belts while riding in a vehicle in The Bahamas.
-Wearing helmets while riding on a scooter or motorbike is also compulsory.
+Traffic Laws: Seatbelts are required for drivers and passengers in The Bahamas.
+Wearing helmets on a scooters and motorbikes is also compulsory.

-Public Transportation: Public transportation is available by minibus (referred to as jitneys) and taxi.
-Jitneys do not only stop at designated stops and do so without warning.
+Public Transportation: Public transportation is available by minibus (known as jitneys) and taxi.
+Jitneys stop frequently and often without warning at undesignated stops.
 Taxi fares are based on zones and surcharges can apply for additional passengers and luggage.
 It is important to agree on a fare prior to departing for the destination.

 Aviation Safety Oversight: Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of The Bahamas’ Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of The Bahamas’ air carrier operations.
 Further information may be found on the FAA’s safety assessment page.